PPTA22/cobb_compress/Readme.txt

 tier 1: [c][t]
 --------------------------------
 Just like a stair, tier 1 chest should be the cobblestone.
-In other chest, the tutle will handle itself.
+In other tier's chest, the tutle will handle itself.
 Actully, it can also compress other item with 9 item
 9 item means: [ ][ ][ ]
               [ ][ ][ ]